AlignTrue/aligntrue/apps/docs/content/01-guides/03-join-team.md

 ---
 title: My Preferences
 scope: personal
-gitignore: true
+gitignore: true # Exports gitignored; source stays tracked unless you gitignore it
 ---
 ```

-These rules will be gitignored and won't require team approval.
+These rules will have their exported files gitignored and won't require team approval.
+The source markdown stays tracked unless you gitignore it or run with `git.mode: ignore`.

 **Option 3: Personal rules (with personal remote)**